All Episodes

 We're talking about people that were injured by being blown up by IEDs.

-We're talking about people who had a mental breakdown and have severe PTSD and can't are having trouble functioning.
+We're talking about people who had a mental breakdown and have severe PTSD and are having trouble functioning.

 We're talking about veterans that were severely injured.

-Now, the CNN guy can't really he can't believe what he's hearing.
+Now, the CNN guy can't really, he can't believe what he's hearing.

 He can't believe this.